annafran/drinkgenie-chatbot/Submission/planning/problem.md

 * Output: "Cold and not in the mood to party.
 Sounds like a dire situation.
 Are you low on energy?"
 * Input: "no"
 * Output: "So your batteries are already charged today Anna.
 In that case let's get you a chamomile tea.
 Not my cup of tea, but suit yourself.
 If you want decide you need another more exciting drink afterwards just type restart"

-**Test 3**

-* Start: "Hey thirsty lips, I'm your drink genie, your wish is my command.
-What's your name?"
-* Input: "Thirsty gal"
-* Output: "Hola Thirsty gal, sit back and relaaaax!
-Would you like an alcoholololololic tipple?
-Oh sorry amigo, I've already had a few myself today."
-* Input: "really?"
-* Output: "Ohoh that answer didn't make sense to me.
-I think you have already had too much to drink!
-Make sure you answer with one of the valid options"

 **Test 4**